russellcardullo/terraform-provider-pingdom/README.md

 **sendtoandroid** - Send alerts to Android.
 Allowed values: (true,false).

-**sendnotificationwhendown** - Send notification when down n times.
+**sendnotificationwhendown** - The number of consecutive failed checks required to trigger an alert.

 **notifyagainevery** - Notify again after n results.
 A value of 0 means no additional notifications will be sent.